fayway/JsComponentsUnitTesting/Readme.md

 npm test
 ```

-It executes tests listed in directory `tests/slides/`
+It will execute tests listed in directory `tests/slides/`

 ## Browser tests